-- (4) The amounts identified in the Incentive Compensation row of columns (b), (c) and (e) represent a payment of the fiscal 2021 annual incentive compensation based on actual results for the entire performance period.
+- (4) The amounts identified in the Incentive Compensation row of columns (b), (c) and (e) represent a payment of the fiscal 2022 annual incentive compensation based on actual results for the entire performance period.
 Upon a change in control, in the Compensation Committee's discretion, the incentive award will vest based on the greater of actual results or pro-rated target performance.
-The amounts identified in the Incentive Compensation row of column (f) are based on target performance for the 2021 annual incentive award without pro-ration since the entire performance period was completed as of September 30, 2021. - (5) For purposes of column (c), it is assumed that the NEO incurred a disabling event and termination of employment on September 30, 2021.
+The amounts identified in the Incentive Compensation row of column (f) are based on actual performance for the 2022 annual incentive award without pro-ration since the entire performance period was completed as of September 30, 2022. - (5) For purposes of column (c), it is assumed that the NEO incurred a disabling event and termination of employment on September 30, 2022.
 Executives receive benefits pursuant to Ashland's standard Long-Term Disability Plan which applies to substantially all of Ashland's employees.
-Subject to coordination with other income received while disabled, the Long-Term Disability Plan provides a benefit equal to 60% of base compensation and is limited in 2021 to \$12,000 per month.
+Subject to coordination with other income received while disabled, the Long-Term Disability Plan provides a benefit equal to 60% of base compensation and is limited in 2022 to \$12,000 per month.
 If the NEO died, his or her beneficiaries would receive the same accelerated vesting of the Performance Units as the named executive officer would in the event of disability.
-Under the EPIRP award agreements, if a NEO is terminated due to disability, the entire award will vest. - (6) Ashland does not maintain any plans or arrangements that would provide additional or enhanced benefits to the NEOs solely as a result of a voluntary termination of employment. - (7) The requirements for retirement and receiving benefits under the retirement plans are described under the "Pension Benefits" table to this Proxy Statement.

-- (8) For purposes of this column (f), it is assumed that all equity and non-equity awards are replaced, substituted, or assumed in connection with the change in control.
+Under the EPIRP award agreements, if a NEO is terminated due to disability, the entire award will vest. - (6) Ashland does not maintain any plans or arrangements that would provide additional or enhanced benefits to the NEOs solely as a result of a voluntary termination of employment. - (7) The requirements for retirement and receiving benefits under the retirement plans are described under the "Pension Benefits" table to this Proxy Statement. - (8) For purposes of this column (f), it is assumed that all equity and non-equity awards are replaced, substituted or assumed in connection with the change in control.
 Under the Employees' Deferral Plan, in the event of a change in control, the named executive officers will receive an automatic lump sum distribution of the benefit for deferrals made before January 1, 2005.
 Deferrals made on or after January 1, 2005 will not be automatically distributed upon a change in control, but rather will be distributed pursuant to each employee's election and valued at the time of the distribution.
 To the extent that an executive's account is invested in hypothetical shares of Ashland Common Stock, those shares would be valued at the highest price for which Ashland Common Stock closed during the 30 days preceding the change in control.
-Under the NQDCP, a participant will become 100% vested in his or her accounts upon a change in control. - (9) A termination after a change in control assumes a termination at September 30, 2021 and the change in control occurring at an earlier time.
-Therefore, the amounts provided in this column include the amounts provided in column (f). - (10) Represents amounts and benefits payable or provided pursuant to the Severance Pay Plan, Salary Continuation Plan (in the case of Messrs.
-Chong and Boni and Dr. Musa) or the change in control severance agreements executed by each NEO (other than Messrs.
-Chong and Musa), as applicable, each as described further below, financial planning services provided pursuant to Ashland policy for any NEOs without a change in control agreement, and payment for accrued but unused vacation time for each of our NEOs, in accordance with Ashland policy. - (11) Mr. Novo is over his Parachute Limit under Sections 4999 and 280G of the Internal Revenue code if a CIC occurs with a qualifying termination.
+Under the NQDCP, a participant will become 100% vested in his or her accounts upon a change in control.

+- (9) A termination after a change in control assumes a termination at September 30, 2022 and the change in control occurring at an earlier time.
+Therefore, the amounts provided in this column include the amounts provided in column (f). - (10) Represents amounts and benefits payable or provided pursuant to the Senior Leadership Severance Plan, as applicable, each as described further below, financial planning services provided pursuant to Ashland policy for any NEOs without a change in control agreement, and payment for accrued but unused vacation time for each of our NEOs, in accordance with Ashland policy. - (11) Mr. Novo is over his Parachute Limit under Sections 4999 and 280G of the Internal Revenue code if a CIC occurs with a qualifying termination.
 However, a reduction in payments will not result in a greater overall net after-tax benefit, so a Cutback will not be applied.